igng/igng.github.io/index.md

 ### PhD articles:
-* [Modal Consensus of Single Integrators With Minimal “Disagreement Interaction” via Distributed Endogenous Internal Model ](https://ieeexplore.ieee.org/document/9125970) | Control design strategy that minimizes a detrimental exchange of information in a "modal consensus of a network of agents" problem, based on the notion of "Distributed Endogenous Internal Model". (the repository is missing)
+* [Modal Consensus of Single Integrators With Minimal “Disagreement Interaction” via Distributed Endogenous Internal Model ](https://ieeexplore.ieee.org/document/9125970) | Control design strategy that minimizes a detrimental exchange of information in a "modal consensus of a network of agents" problem, based on the notion of "Distributed Endogenous Internal Model". (missing repository)
+* [A data-driven approach to distributed modal consensus and synchronization](https://ieeexplore.ieee.org/document/9992981) | Data-driven control design strategy to solve the "modal consensus" and the "output synchronization" problems in a network of LTI systems. (missing repository)

 ### Side projects
 * [Rastroberry](https://github.com/igng/Rastroberry): using a Raspberry Pi3, an Arduino Micro, an IMU and stepper-motors to automatically track a celestial body with a Skywatcher 130/90 (work in progress)